BHARGAV15008/FinAutojobs-A-Job-Portal/ENVIRONMENT_SETUP_GUIDE.md

 ### **MongoDB Atlas:**
 - ✅ Same database cluster for all environments
-- ✅ Connection string optimized for cloud deployment
+- ✅ Connection string configured for development
 - ✅ Network access configured for 0.0.0.0/0

 ### **Email Configuration:**